-A. The Group did not participate in the capital increase raised by a subsidiary proportionally to its interest to the subsidiary.

-On March 30, 2021, the Group's subsidiary, Leading Interconnect Semiconductor Technology (Shenzhen) Co., Ltd., has increased its capital by issuing new shares.
-As the Group did not acquire shares proportionately, the shareholding ratio decreased to 29.61% of share equity.
-Abovementioned transaction resulted in an increase in the non-controlling interest by \$598,027 and an increase in the equity attributable to owners of the parent by \$3,133.

-The effect of changes in interests in the Group on the equity attributable to owners of the parent for the year ended December 31, 2021 is shown below:
+- A. The Group did not participate in the capital increase raised by a subsidiary proportionally to its interest to the subsidiary. - (a) In the first quarter of 2022, the Group's subsidiary, Leading Interconnect Semiconductor Technology (Shenzhen) Co., Ltd., has increased its capital by issuing new shares.
+As the Group did not acquire shares proportionately, the shareholding ratio decreased by 0.74%.
+Abovementioned transaction resulted in an increase in the non-controlling interest by \$720,409 and an increase in the equity attributable to owners of the parent by \$143,041. - (b) On March 30, 2021, the Group's subsidiary, Leading Interconnect Semiconductor Technology (Shenzhen) Co., Ltd., has increased its capital by issuing new shares.
+As the Group did not acquire shares proportionately, the shareholding ratio decreased by 29.61%.
+Abovementioned transaction resulted in an increase in the non-controlling interest by \$598,027 and an increase in the equity attributable to owners of the parent by \$3,133. - (c) The effect of changes in interests in the Group on the equity attributable to owners of the parent for the year ended December 31, 2022 and 2021 is shown below:

-Year ended December 31, 2021
+Years ended December 31,

+2022 2021

-Cash \$ 601,160
+Cash \$ 863,450 \$ 601,160

-Increase in the carrying amount

-of non-controlling interest (598,027)
+Increase in the carrying amount of non-controlling interest (720,409) (598,027)

-Capital surplus - recognition of

-changes in ownership interest
+Capital surplus - recognition of changes in ownership interest

-in subsidiaries \$ 3,133
+in subsidiaries \$ 143,041 \$ 3,133

-- B. Disposal of ownership interest in the subsidiary without losing control - (a) In December 2021, the Group's subsidiary, Monterey Park Finance Limited, disposed the share equity of Qi Ding Technology Qinhuangdao Co., Ltd. to Leading Interconnect Semiconductor Technology (Shenzhen) Co., Ltd., resulting to a decrease in the Group's shareholding ratio to 29.61% in the amount of \$785,935.
-The carrying amount of non-controlling interest in the Group was \$769,802 at the disposal date.
-This transaction resulted in an increase in the non-controlling interest by \$25,333 and a decrease in the equity attributable to owners of the parent by \$25,333. - (b) In December 2021, the Group's subsidiary, Pacific Fair International Limited, disposed the share equity of Avary Holding (Shenzhen) Co., Limited which caused the Group's shareholding ratio to decrease to 0.4% in the amount of \$1,709,633.
+- B. Disposal of ownership interest in the subsidiary without losing control - (a) In January 2022, the Group's subsidiary, Pacific Fair International Limited, disposed the share equity of Avary Holding (Shenzhen) Co., Limited which caused the Group's shareholding ratio to decrease to 0.31% in the amount of \$1,302,378.
+This transaction resulted in an increase in the non-controlling interest by \$547,116 and an increase in the equity attributable to owners of the parent by \$755,262. - (b) In December 2021, the Group's subsidiary, Monterey Park Finance Limited, disposed the share equity of Qi Ding Technology Qinhuangdao Co., Ltd. to Leading Interconnect Semiconductor Technology (Shenzhen) Co., Ltd., resulting to a decrease in the Group's shareholding ratio to 29.61% in the amount of \$785,935.
+The carrying amount of non-

+- controlling interest in the Group was \$769,802 at the disposal date.
+This transaction resulted in an increase in the non-controlling interest by \$25,333 and a decrease in the equity attributable to owners of the parent by \$25,333. - (c) In December 2021, the Group's subsidiary, Pacific Fair International Limited, disposed the share equity of Avary Holding (Shenzhen) Co., Limited which caused the Group's shareholding ratio to decrease to 0.4% in the amount of \$1,709,633.
 As of December 31, 2021, the remaining amount of \$177,742 has not yet been collected which was accounted as other receivables.
 The carrying amount of non-controlling interest in the Group was \$583,847 at the disposal date.
-This transaction resulted in an increase in the non-controlling interest by \$583,847 and an increase in the equity attributable to owners of the parent by \$1,128,489. - (c) The effect of changes in interests in the Group on the equity attributable to owners of the parent for the year ended December 31, 2021 is shown below:
+This transaction resulted in an increase in the non-controlling interest by \$583,847 and an increase in the equity attributable to owners of the parent by \$1,128,489. - (d) The effect of changes in interests in the Group on the equity attributable to owners of the parent for the years ended December 31, 2022 and 2021 is shown below: